JanPomelo/memory-game/README.md

 # F1 Memory Card Game

-In this project, I learned more about React Hooks, especially about useEffect() Furthermore, I started using Interfaces for Props for better structure of the project.
+In this project, I learned more about React Hooks, especially about useEffect().

+Furthermore, I started using Interfaces for Props for better structure of the project.

 ## API